kpertsch/rlds_dataset_mod/README.md

 Make sure to register your new mod in the `TFDS_MOD_FUNCTIONS` object.

+## Download Open X-Embodiment Dataset
+To download the Open X-Embodiment dataset and convert it for training, run `bash prepare_open_x.sh`.
+You can specify the download directory at the top of the script.

 ## FAQ / Troubleshooting

 - **No new tempfile could be created**: The script stores large datasets in intermediate temporary files in the